 Aside from being defamation advocates, we are also educators who are passionate about our close attorney-client relationships.
 In addition to representing clients in court, we pride ourselves on making sure our clients understand the legal process and what to expect.

 We know just how confusing and disrupting internet defamation can be in a victim’s life and do everything we can mitigate the damage.
-If you are the victim of internet defamation and ready to proceed with setting up a free, no-obligation defamation consultation, we recommend first reading how much an internet defamation lawyer costs and then contacting us via online chat, our contact form, or by calling us at (216) 373-7706.
+If you are the victim of internet defamation and ready to proceed with setting up a free, no-obligation defamation consultation with an intake specialist, we recommend first reading how much an internet defamation lawyer costs and then contacting us via online chat, our contact form, or by calling us at (216) 373-7706.